truenas/documentation/content/CORE/CORETutorials/Storage/Pools/StorageEncryption.md

 * Losing encryption keys and passwords means losing your data.
 * Unrelated encrypted datasets [do not support deduplication](https://github.com/openzfs/zfs/discussions/9423).
 * We do not recommend using GELI or ZFS encryption with deduplication because of the sizable performance impact.
-* Be cautious when using many encryption and deduplication features at once since they will all compete for the same CPU cycles.
+* Be cautious when using many encryption and deduplication features at once since they all compete for the same CPU cycles.
 {{< /expand >}}

 ## Encrypting a Storage Pool